Near-linear algebra: Introduction

-Section 2 focus on the span, basis and linear independence of near-vector spaces.
-We develop fundamental tools to study near-vector spaces.
-In doing so, we identify differences between classical linear algebra and near-linear algebra by exploring the properties of the span and linear independence.
-We view elements in the quasi-kernel as scalar elements, which reveals more light into the importance of the definition of the quasi-kernel in near-linear algebra theory (see Definition \ref{linindep}).
-We give different characterizations of linear independence outside of the quasi-kernel (see Lemma \ref{QL}).
-We obtain two notions of a basis: $F$-basis and a scalar basis (see Definition \ref{basis}).
-These basis encapsulate some of the fundamental differences between classical linear algebra and near-linear algebra.
+Section 2 focuses on the span, basis, and linear independence of near-vector spaces.
+We develop fundamental tools to study near-vector spaces, identifying differences between classical linear algebra and near-linear algebra by exploring the properties of span and linear independence.
+We regard elements in the quasi-kernel as scalar elements, shedding more light on the importance of the definition of the quasi-kernel in near-linear algebra theory (see Definition \ref{quasikernel}).
+We provide different characterizations of linear independence outside the quasi-kernel (see Lemma \ref{QL}).
+We introduce two notions of a basis: an $F$-basis and a scalar $F$-basis (see Definition \ref{basis}).
+These bases encapsulate some of the fundamental distinctions between classical linear algebra and near-linear algebra.

-In section 3, we present the key technical theorems of the paper (see Theorem \ref{minimal} and Theorem \ref{spanlemma}).
-The first result explicitly describes the span of any vector as a direct sum of elements of the quasi-kernel.
-The formula involves the notion of the dimension of a vector.
-The proof gives a constructive way to obtain those elements.
-An application of this result leads to proving that we can construct a $F$-bases from any generating set of a near-vector space (see Lemma \ref{generatingset}).
-An important note is that contrary to classical linear algebra, not all $F$-basis have the same cardinality.
-In particular, we prove the Replacement Theorem for the generating set of near-vector spaces (see Lemma \ref{replacement}).
-Another fundamental result of this section proves that a near-vector space over a scalar group $F$ is simply a pair $(V, \mu )$ where $V$ is an abelian group and $\mu$ is a scalar group action such that a scalar basis exists for $\mu$ (see Theorem \ref{scalarbasis}).
-The second key technical result is trivial in classical linear algebra, but non-trivial in near-linear algebra.
-It establishes that the span of a vector $v$ equals the span of $\alpha \cdot v - \beta \cdot v$ for all $\alpha , \beta \in F$, such that $\alpha \neq \beta$.
+In section 3, we present the key technical results of the paper (see Theorem \ref{minimal} and Corollary \ref{spanlemma}).
+The first result explicitly describes the span of any vector as a direct sum of elements from the quasi-kernel.
+The formula involves the notion of the dimension of an element.
+The proof provides a constructive way to obtain such an element as a direct sum of quasi-kernel elements.
+An application of this result leads to proving that we can construct a scalar $F$-basis (see Lemma \ref{generatingset}).
+An important observation is that, unlike classical linear algebra, not all $F$-bases have the same cardinality.
+Particularly, we prove the Replacement Theorem for scalar $F$-bases (see Lemma \ref{replacement}).
+Another fundamental result of this section asserts that a near-vector space over a scalar group $F$ is simply a pair $(V, \mu)$ where $V$ is an abelian group and $\mu$ is a scalar group action admitting a scalar $F$-basis (see Theorem \ref{scalarbasis}).
+The second key technical result is trivial in classical linear algebra but nontrivial in near-linear algebra; it compares the spans of non-zero elements $v$ and $w$, where $w \in \operatorname{Span}(v)$.